Ricardo Carvalho: Monaco (2013–2016)

 On 28 May 2013, Monaco confirmed on their website that they had secured the services of the Portuguese defender from Real Madrid.
 He moved to the newly promoted Ligue 1 club on a free transfer when his Real Madrid contract expired on 1 July.
 Carvalho signed a one-year contract with Monaco, with the option of a second year.

 Carvalho was sent off for two yellow cards on 10 August 2014, as Monaco began their season with a 2–1 defeat at home against Lorient.
 On 14 April 2015, he fouled Álvaro Morata to concede a penalty which was converted by Arturo Vidal as Monaco lost to Juventus in the first leg of the quarter-finals of the Champions League.
 In July 2015, he signed a new one-year deal, keeping him at the club until July 2016.

 On 10 August 2016, it was announced that Monaco had not renewed his contract, ending a three-year spell with the Ligue 1 club.

 Shanghai SIPG (2017–2018)

 On 9 January 2017, Carvalho was announcing his engagement by André Villas-Boas's Shanghai SIPG in the Chinese Super League.
 He officially joined Shanghai SIPG on 15 February 2017.

-On 6 October 2017, was handed a seven-month suspended prison sentence in Spain for tax fraud.
+On 6 October 2017, Carvalho was handed a seven-month suspended prison sentence in Spain for tax fraud.